nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 4.1.
 Logging

 We are using `java.util.logging` package for logging.
-The `LogsCenter` class is used to manage the logging levels and logging destinations.
+The [`LogsCenter`](../src/main/java/seedu/taskboss/commons/core/LogsCenter.java) class is used to manage the logging levels and logging destinations.

 * The logging level can be controlled using the `logLevel` setting in the configuration file (See [Configuration](#configuration))
 * The `Logger` for a class can be obtained using `LogsCenter.getLogger(Class)` which will log messages according to the specified logging level
-* Currently log messages are output through: `Console` and to a `.log` file.
+* The log messages are outputted through `Console` and to a `.log` file

 **Logging Levels**

 * `SEVERE` : Critical problem detected which may possibly cause the termination of the application
-* `WARNING` : Can continue, but with caution
+* `WARNING` : Can continue running, but with caution
-* `INFO` : Information showing the noteworthy actions by the App
+* `INFO` : Information showing the noteworthy actions by TaskBoss
-* `FINE` : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size
+* `FINE` : Details that are not usually noteworthy but may be useful in debugging (e.g. *print the actual list instead of just its size*)

 ### 4.2.
 Configuration

-Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):
+Certain properties of the application can be controlled (*e.g App name, logging level*) through the configuration file (default: `config.json`).

 ## Testing